Close Menu

 Whatever truly happened that night, the fate of the students remains a popular topic for fans of conspiracy stories and the paranormal.
 In 2014, the Discovery Channel sent American explorer Mike Libecki to Russia to investigate their deaths by talking with friends and witnesses firsthand and by reviewing forensic evidence and files.
 The resulting TV special is called “Russian Yeti: The Killer Lives.”
 Obviously, Mike Libecki concluded on the basis of his research that a bigfoot terrorized the students, killing them either on purpose or inadvertently in the process.

-Question for students (and subscribers): What do you think is the most plausible explanation for the students leaving their tent in horror?
-Please let us know in the comments section below this article.
+Question for students (and subscribers) to ponder: What do you think is the most plausible explanation for the students leaving their tent in horror?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!